Skip to Main Content

 Bibliography:

-• For an article with four or more authors, list the first author and use et al. (short for 'et alia', Latin for 'and others') in place of all other author names, in the note only.
+• For an article with three or more authors: in the note, list the first author and use et al. (short for 'et alia', Latin for 'and others') in place of all other author names; in the bibliography entry, list up to six authors.
+If the article has more than six authors, list the first three in the bibliography entry, and then use et al.

 Note: